 Having a well-developed social media presence is critical in today’s hyper-connected world.
-Your customers, clients, and stakeholders live on social media, and so should you–not just for the sake of being there but to actively engage in reputation management, to broadcast (and narrowcast) your public relations messages, to reinforce and build your brand, to identify and attract new customers, and to retain existing customers and clients.
+Your customers, clients, and stakeholders live on social media, and so should you.
+Your presence on social media will help you actively engage in reputation management, broadcast (and narrowcast) your public relations messages, reinforce and build your brand, identify and attract new customers, and retain existing customers and clients.

 At Triple Canopy Media, we know that social media is an essential component of every business’s content marketing plan.
-About 90% of marketers agree.
+And about 90% of marketers agree.
 They say social media generates important exposure for their companies.

 The benefits of using social media are so great that anyone not using it is missing out on a cost-effective marketing opportunity.
 It is cost-effective because setting up social media accounts is free.
 Plus, it only takes the investment of a few hours per week to increase brand awareness and enhance the reputation of your business.

 Simply having a social media page will benefit your brand.
 And while it has never been easier to connect with your stakeholders, we strongly suggest that you have a plan before wading too deeply in these waters.
 It’s easy to make missteps on social media.
 Once it’s on Twitter, you can’t take it back.

 But it is also important to provide updated content on a regular basis if you want to generate a wide audience for your business.
 As we like to say: Publish or perish.
 So while you want to update your website and blog content regularly, we recommend that you do the same for your social media accounts.

 Feeling lost about what you should post on social media?
 Don’t despair.
 You’ll soon find your way.
 Here are a few good places to start.

 What is your company’s story?
 What is its mission?
 What are its key messages?
 What makes your company stand out from the others?
 Craft your posts to convey this important information to your followers and those with whom they share your posts.